 Adverse effects are rare.
 Infants may become irritable or have mild temporary diarrhea or vomiting.

 There is a very small risk of bowel intussusception with the rotavirus vaccine.
-Intussusception usually occurs within a week after the 1st or 2nd dose.
+Intussusception usually occurs within a week after the first or second dose.
 Surgery may be required.

 Advisory Committee on Immunization Practices (ACIP): Rotavirus ACIP Vaccine Recommendations

 Centers for Disease Control and Prevention (CDC): Rotavirus Vaccination: Information for Health Care Professionals